codewithdev/hosted-resume/index.md

 - Linux Foundation Attendee Scholarship Recipient (France and Europe) to attend the Global Open-Source Linux Conference and Summit in 2019, 2020.
 - Received the Most Valuable Author Award 2021 from Tutorialspoint for curating tutorials and publishing the highest number of articles in a span of 8 months.
 The articles and tutorials attracted more than +250k learners on Tutorialpoint worldwide.
 - Runner Up, World Cube Championship, 2017 IIT Kanpur for solving cube in 27:13:00 seconds.
-- Received Documentation Champion award in 2022 from Chargebee for showcasing documentation skills, spearheading the Chargebee Receivables documentation, and delivering the outstanding documentation within a quarter.
+- Awarded Documentation Champion in 2022 by Chargebee Receivables CEO for showcasing documentation skills, spearheading the Chargebee Receivables documentation, and delivering the outstanding documentation within a quarter.
 The documentation helped product teams launch their product in MVP.